self-host/self-host/docs/presentations/first_few_steps.md

 ---

-12. Scroll down below the response example.
+12. Scroll down to the response section.
 The response you get shall look similar to this;

     ```{.json data-line-numbers="" data-id="code-animation"}
     []